The Shipping Law Review: Marine Insurance

 i The duty of fair presentation

-The first case to consider the duty of fair presentation,17 Young v.
-RSA,18 was heard in the Court of Session in Scotland in 2019.
+The first case to consider the duty of fair presentation,20 Young v.
+RSA,21 was heard in Scotland in the Outer House of the Court of Session in 2019 and, on appeal, by the Inner House of the Court of Session in 2020.
 The Court was asked to consider whether the insurer had waived the non-disclosure of the insured and it confirmed that the Insurance Act 2015 does not alter the law on waiver.

 In circumstances where the duty of fair presentation has been breached, under Section 8(1) the insurer must show that it would have acted differently had it received a fair presentation.
-There is a range of remedies available,19 depending upon the nature of the breach and how the insurer would have acted in its absence.
+There is a range of remedies available,22 depending on the nature of the breach and how the insurer would have acted in its absence.
 If the breach was deliberate or reckless, the insurer can avoid the policy and keep the premium.
-If the breach was neither deliberate nor reckless, the remedy depends upon what the insurer would have done had it received a fair presentation; if the insurer would have entered into the contract but on different terms, it can elect to treat the contract as having been entered into on those terms, and if it would have charged a higher premium, it will be permitted to reduce claims proportionately.
-In practice, an assured may seek to pay the additional premium amount so that it can recover the full amount of any claim.
+If the breach was neither deliberate nor reckless, the remedy depends on what the insurer would have done had it received a fair presentation; if the insurer would have entered into the contract but on different terms, it can elect to treat the contract as having been entered into on those terms, and if it would have charged a higher premium, it will be permitted to reduce claims proportionately.

-The Insurance Act 2015 has the effect of moderating warranties.
-It repeals the second sentence of Section 33(3) and all of Section 34 of the Marine Insurance Act 1906, which conclusively discharge an insurer's liability following a breach of warranty.
+The Insurance Act 2015 lessens the harsh effect of warranties.
+It repeals the second sentence of Section 33(3) and all of Section 34 of the Marine Insurance Act 1906, which had conclusively discharged an insurer's liability following a breach of warranty.
 Instead, a breach of a warranty will suspend an insurer's liability from the time of the breach until the breach is remedied.
-Again, it was felt that allowing the insurer to be discharged from liability as from the date of the breach is a disproportionate remedy in circumstances where, for example, the breach of warranty may not have caused the loss in question.
+Again, it was felt that allowing the insurer to be discharged from liability as from the date of the breach is a disproportionately harsh remedy in circumstances where, for example, the warranty was being complied with at the time of the loss in question.

 The Insurance Act 2015 also introduces a prohibition on 'basis of contract clauses', at Section 9.